 What if I'm worried about my cat?

 We understand just how anxious you may be about leaving your cat and we want you to be able to go away, relax and enjoy your trip.
 We pride ourselves on a personal service and we are happy to send you updates.
-This can be done by text, email or WhatsApp with the added bonus of receiving some photos if you choose updates by email or WhatsApp.
-You can then see how your cat is enjoying their stay.
-We update our Facebook page most days to keep everyone in touch with what’s happening at Kernow Cat Hotel.
-For those owners who want a little bit more, we also offer an option for you to see your cat via our 24-hour webcam facility (an internet connection is necessary wherever you are and an additional fee applies).
+This can be done by WhatsApp, text or email with the added bonus of photos and videos if you choose WhatsApp updates.
+We post to social media daily to keep everyone up to date with what’s happening at Kernow Cat Hotel.
+For those owners who want a little bit more, we also offer an option for you to see your cat via our 24 hour webcam facility (a strong internet connection is necessary and an additional fee applies).

 My cat is on medication, can they still stay with you?